CycloneDX/cyclonedx.org/specification/overview/index.md

 ## BOM Metadata
-BOM metadata includes the supplier, manufacturer, and the target component for which the SBOM describes.
-It also includes the tools used to create the SBOM.
+BOM metadata includes the supplier, manufacturer, and the target component for which the BOM describes.
+It also includes the tools used to create the BOM, and license information for the BOM document itself.

 ## Components
 Components describe the complete inventory of first-party and third-party components.
 Component identity can be represented as: